 10. Mix very well and then season with salt as required.

-13. Cook till the potatoes are done and softened.
+13. Cook till the potatoes are softened.

-15. Mix very well and saute for a minute.
+15. Mix very well and sauté for a minute.

 Ingredients